The Rachel: Reception and analysis

 Due to its television origins, several journalists have likened "The Rachel"s popularity to that of actress Farrah Fawcett's hairstyle.

 Named after Aniston's Friends character Rachel Green, "The Rachel" is considered an eponymous hairstyle.
 Although several single-word and eponymous hairstyles had trended before, Emma Day of The National reported that "few could be captured in just one first name until" Friends introduced "The Rachel".
-Rachel Chang of Biography.com identified "The Rachel" as a successor to oft-imitated hairstyles worn by actresses Lucille Ball and Farrah Fawcett on their respective television series that aired during the 1950s and 1970s, while TV Guide highlighted both the "Farrah-do" and "The Rachel" as examples of television hairstyles audiences real life for decades.
+Rachel Chang of Biography.com identified "The Rachel" as a successor to oft-imitated hairstyles worn by actresses Lucille Ball and Farrah Fawcett on their respective television series that aired during the 1950s and 1970s, while TV Guide highlighted both the "Farrah-do" and "The Rachel" as examples of television hairstyles that permeated audiences real life for decades.
 "The Rachel" was the first hairstyle since the 1970s to garner an enthusiastic reaction comparable to that of Fawcett's.
 Both hairstyles have been compared to each other, with Fawcett's experiencing its own social media revival in the 2020s shortly after "The Rachel".
 Saturday Night Live writer Sudi Green complained that "The Rachel" was derivative of hairstyles that preceded it, such as actress Meg Ryan's shag, explaining, "the Meg Ryan cut walked so that 'the Rachel' could soar".